andreaswilli/meta-grabber/README.md

 ## Settings

-### Meta data language
+### Metadata language
-Specifies the language of the meta data that will be grabbed.
+Specifies the language of the metadata that will be grabbed.
 Defaults to English.

-### Meta data provider
+### Metadata provider
 If you don't find the tv show you are looking for, you can try to switch the provider.
 You have two different options:
 - [TheMovieDB](https://www.themoviedb.org/)